Debiasing deep uncertainties in climate change strategies

 Convert

-We use decision-theoretic methods to convert model-generated maps of the future into robust recommendations and test how to communicate them effectively
+We convert computer-generated maps of the future into robust and actionable recommendations for policy actions